 The stay in a quarantine facility is free of charge.
 The Icelandic health authorities can also require travelers to quarantine at a quarantine facility if they breach quarantine rules.

-Almost every traveler must take a COVID-19 test upon entry and another after a 5-day quarantine.
 Any travelers with a preexisting medical condition can choose a 14-day quarantine instead of testing.

 Children born in 2005 or later must go into quarantine with their parents or guardians when they arrive in Iceland.

 Many different hotels and guesthouses have made changes to ensure a safe quarantine.
 If you have already booked accommodations, please reach out to them to make sure they accept quarantined travelers' responsibility.
 If you are looking for a place to quarantine, you can find the list of businesses here.

 Iceland has been following a strict testing and tracing protocol through this pandemic.

 With a population of fewer than 370,000 people, Iceland is a relatively small country that has worked hard to tackle the spread of COVID-19.
 As of September 20th, 2021, there are 309 active infections in Iceland.

 Health authorities are processing hundreds of tests per day and have asked everyone to download a tracking app to help with contact tracing.
 With these practices in place, leaders can quickly isolate new cases to lessen the virus’s spread.

 In mid-September, the Icelandic government introduced updated domestic safety guidelines that will be in effect until at least September 25th.
 Mask-wearing and social distancing are mandatory in public spaces or when adequate social distance cannot be maintained in outdoor spaces.